gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

 )
 For initial states, D(i, 0)=i, D(0, j)=j

-## 6. Rich Text Snippets
+## 1.6.
+Rich Text Snippets

-### Snippet
+### 1.6.1.
+Snippet

 * Google introduced Snippet, a short description of, or excerpt from, a website which appears in Google search results.
-Snippets are created automatically based on the site's content and the query terms
+Snippets are created matically based on the site's content and the query terms
 * Snippets are computed at query time
 * Snippets Can Vary for a Single Site Depending Upon the Query
 * if the snippet begins with ellipses (. . . . ) that indicates the snippet was excerpted from a larger body of text and text preceding the ellipses was omitted